-Controlling the dynamics of spiral waves is important for many excitable media including chemical systems like the CO oxidation on platinum surfaces [1], the Belousov-Zhabotinsky (BZ) reaction [2, 3] or biological systems like neuronal [4] or cardiac tissue [5, 6].
-Effective control methods include external (periodic) forcing [7, 8, 9] or more complex feedback algorithms [10] that are based on collecting data on the activity level of the system and transforming this information to a spatially uniform modulation of the excitability of the medium.
-The activity level can be measured at one point (local feedback) [9, 11], in a given domain (nonlocal feedback) [12, 13] and at all points (global feedback) [14].
-Of both theoretical and practical interest is the effect of shape and size of the applied "sensory domain" on the dynamics of rotating spiral waves under feedback control.
-Here we apply square-shaped domains and find a broad spectrum of dynamical responses, including square-shaped and cross-shaped trajectories.
-Numerical simulations using the light-sensitive Oregonator model [15, 16] reproduce this behaviour.
+Controlling the evolution of complex processes in time and space is a major research issue of nonlinear dynamics [1,2].
+It is important for many dynamical phenomena including the formation of spatio-temporal patterns in chemical reactions like the CO oxidation on platinum surfaces [3,4] or the Belousov-Zhabotinsky (BZ) reaction [5,6].
+Some of the effective control methods have been applied to chemical waves propagating in excitable media, such as external (periodic) forcing [7-9].
+Methods involving a time-delayed feedback [2], require more complex algorithms [10,11] that are based on collecting data on the activity level of the medium.

+In this report we investigate spiral waves rotating in an excitable layer of the BZ reaction.
+The activity level in this medium can be measured at one point (local feedback) [9,12], in a given domain (non-local feedback) [13,14] and at all points (global feedback) [10].
+Of both theoretical and practical interest is the effect of shape and size of the applied 'sensory domain' on the dynamics of rotating spiral waves under feedback control.
+We apply square-shaped domains and find a broad spectrum of dynamical responses, including squareshaped and cross-shaped trajectories of the spiral tip.
+Numerical simulations using the light-sensitive Oregonator model [15,16] reproduce this behaviour.
 We suggest that the feedback method introduced in this work offers an efficient tool for controlling also the dynamics of other excitable media.